vEnhance/web.evanchen.cc/input/faq-contest.md

 ### {{ faq("C-23", "Since contests get harder over time, should I only work on recent years?") }}

 At time of writing (2023), I'd say anything post-2000 is probably fine.
-It's probably true that 2000-2010 is on average harder than 2010+, but not by enough that I would really care, especially if you're a beginner.
+It's probably true that 2000-2010 is on average easier than 2010+, but not by enough that I would really care, especially if you're a beginner.
 (In fact, for beginners, the 2000-2010 era of problems could actually be better fits than the 2010+ era on average,